 This dataset provides archival descriptions of the permanent holdings of the federal government in the custody of the National Archives and Records Administration (NARA).
 The archival descriptions include information on traditional paper holdings, electronic records, and artifacts.

-Please note ARC is a work in progress.
-Almost two-thirds of our records are already described in ARC at the series level.
-Learn more about ARC.
+Please note the Online Catalog is a work in progress.
+Almost two-thirds of our records are already described in the Online Catalog at the series level.
+Learn more about the Online Catalog.

 These files are compressed because of their size.
 Use WinZip or a similar program to extract the contents of the files.
 Each compressed file contains thousands of XML files.